beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 ## `printf()`, `fprintf()`, `sprintf()`, `snprintf()` {#man-printf}

-Print a formatted string to the console or to a file.
+Print a formatted string to the console or to a file

 ### Synopsis {.unnumbered .unlisted}